marcoboncoraglio/climbingpartners-frontend/README.md

 ## Frontend

 bugs:
+refeshing changes and breaks the state

-page does not refresh after login or logout
+if we do not refresh, login and logout mechanism work

 move api requests to actions, store should be the place where we get data, not execute operations